 In order to really secure the Garden from large animals, vandals and people that just wandered in from all directions, it had to be securely fence and equipped with gates that could be locked.
-Eloise Butler even resorted to the newspaper on two occasions to state her case for a fence.
+Eloise Butler even resorted to the newspaper on three occasions to state her case for a fence.

 Ms. Butler's worst menace was "spooners".
-A headline in the Minneapolis Tribune in 1923 read: "Glenwood Park Wants Wire Fence to Keep Out Spooners."
+A headline in the Minneapolis Tribune on September 18, 1921 read: "Glenwood Park Wants Wire Fence to Keep Out Spooners."
 The article explained Ms. Butler's thoughts that cats and dogs may leave a trail in the vegetation but spooners were the real problem.
 The full text read as follows:

 It’s not the wild, voracious mosquito-